Litlyx/docs/README.md

 # Contributors

-Every kind of contribution is accepted in this stage of the project.
+Every kind of contribution is accepted in this stage of the workspace.
 In the future we will improve the contributor onboarding process.